haskell-jp/blog/preprocessed-site/posts/2018/windows-gotchas-en.md

 We often encounter some errors like "Permission Denied", "Directory not empty" and similar ones when running `stack build`, `ghc`, `elm-make`, and any other commands written in Haskell.
 To tell the truth, I'm completely not sure of the cause, but those errors disappear by running the same command several times.
 The key is to repeat many times.
 Never give up only by once or twice 😅
-Turning off your antivirus software's scanning of the problematic directory, Dropbox's synchronisatin, etc. might also fix such errors.
+Turning off your antivirus software's scanning of the problematic directory, Dropbox's synchronisation, etc. might also fix such errors.

 # Try hard to build libraries in C...

-On Windows, it frequetly troubles us to install libraries which depend on libraries written in C (registered as `lib***` in your OS's package manager).
+On Windows, it frequently troubles us to install libraries which depend on libraries written in C (registered as `lib***` in your OS's package manager).
 But this is not the case only for Haskell.